Nicole Kidman Announces Her Daughters Will Appear On ‘Big Little Lies’ Next Season

 It’s an exciting time in Nicole Kidman’s life.

-As fans of the Oscar winner know, Kidman has already earned raved reviews for her role Celeste Wright in the hit HBO series Big Little Lies.
+As fans of the Oscar winner know, Kidman has already earned rave reviews for her role as Celeste Wright in the hit HBO series Big Little Lies.
 In fact, Kidman even earned an Emmy last year for her role in the new HBO show.
-And due to the popularity of BLL, HBO is bringing it back a for a second season and fans could not be more excited.
+And due to the popularity of BLL, HBO is bringing it back a for a second season — and fans could not be more excited.

 But Kidman isn’t the only member of her family who will appear on the show this year.
-According to People, her daughters will make a cameo in the show this upcoming season.
-Kidman recently sat down with Ellen DeGeneres and shared that her two daughters, 10-year-old Sunday Rose and 7-year-old Faith Margaret will make somewhat of an appearance.
+According to People, her daughters will make cameo appearances in the show this upcoming season.
+Kidman recently sat down with Ellen DeGeneres and shared that her two daughters, 10-year-old Sunday Rose and 7-year-old Faith Margaret, will make somewhat of an appearance.

 “They were in as extras in Big Little Lies, which I’ve never told anyone, and I’m not being a big mouth.”

 The actress then hilariously revealed to Ellen that they would love to be on her show as well.
-Of course, DeGeneres asked Kidman why they couldn’t be on the show with their mom and her response was plain and simple: “Because!” the notoriously private actress said.
+Of course, DeGeneres asked Kidman why they couldn’t be on the show with their mom — and Kidman’s response was plain and simple: “Because!”

-And when she was not busy talking about her daughters, Kidman was gushing over her Big Little Lies co-stars who includes Zoe Kravitz, Reese Witherspoon, Shailene Woodley, Laura Dern, and Meryl Streep.
+When she was not busy talking about her daughters, Kidman was gushing over her Big Little Lies co-stars — including Zoe Kravitz, Reese Witherspoon, Shailene Woodley, Laura Dern, and Meryl Streep.

 “I think all of us being together was so beautiful.
 We’ve now worked together well over a couple of years and so the bonds between all of us is just deeper and stronger and richer.
 I miss them.
 And then to have brought Meryl into that equation, I mean, we would go out all the time!”